jflheureux/jflh-website/_posts/2017-05-12-presentations-i-will-attend-at-sugcon-eu-2017.md

   linkedin: Going to SUGCON EU next week.
 We may meet at those presentations I'm going to attend.
 ---

 [Sitecore User Group Conference (SUGCON) Europe](http://www.sugcon.eu) starts in less than a week.
-The speaker lineup and the presentations is incredible.
+The speaker lineup and the presentations are incredible.
 This is a very good opportunity to meet other community leaders and experienced Sitecore developers.

 I'm very excited because it will be the first time I go to this edition.
 I have been to the North America one in 2015.
 I will also receive my Sitecore MVP award during the event.